Flexity: Flexity Freedom

 The Flexity Freedom is targeted at the North American market.
-Like the rest of Bombardier's Flexity models, it is locally made out of 100% low-floor modules, and features the same multiple unit capability as the Flexity Swift, with air conditioning and an easily configurable interior layout.
-Designed for the Transit City network in Toronto, Kitchener-Waterloo and other LRT projects in Ontario, the model has been selected for Edmonton's Valley Line and is being marketed by Bombardier for future orders within North America.
+Like the rest of Bombardier's Flexity models, it is locally made out of 100% low-floor modules and features the same multiple unit capability as the Flexity Swift, with air conditioning and an easily configurable interior layout.
+Designed for the Transit City network in Toronto, Kitchener-Waterloo and other LRT projects in Ontario, the model was also selected for Edmonton's Valley Line and was being marketed by Bombardier for future orders within North America.